JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 Home networks ussually just put all of these into one device.
 Also a switch is just a faster hub.
 Fibreoptics / other cables exist.

 ### Network Interface Card
 Usually built into the motherboard, the NIC is needed for connecting to a network.
-Assigns a unique MAC address to the device
+Assigns a unique MAC address to the device.
+Can be for a wired network, wireless or both.

 ### Router
 Allows for connection to other networks (the internet).
 Checks, sends and recieves packets meaningfully to reduce traffic.